The dangers of mold

 Black molds grow in moist warm soil.
 Florida’s tropical climate, with its heat and humidity, creates a perfect setting for fungi to grow and thrive.

 A person is exposed to black mold may have the following mold symptoms: difficulty breathing, they may experience headaches, coughing, nausea, memory loss, dizziness, asthma, bronchitis, urinary tract infections, and over time they may even experience infertility… using a dehumidifier can control the humidity that attracts the dangerous fungus…

 Grey mold favours shade or dense foliage in the bed and extended periods of excessive moisture.
 The likelihood of infection increases by cool spring and summer temperatures and high humidity from frost control techniques, general irrigation and natural rainfall.

 — Manitoba Government

 Such infections are most common in well protected areas of the plant, where the humidity is high and air movement is poor.

 — University of Illinois

-Gray mold is caused by the fungus Botrytis cinerea… Temperatures of 70 to 80 F and ample moisture favor the disease.
+The fungus Botrytis cinerea causes Gray mold… Temperatures of 70 to 80 F and ample moisture favor the disease.
 Frequent irrigation and/or rain promote disease development.

 — Purdue University